Monument record 2026/1 - Possible barrow cemetery, Ecton North Lodge

 Summary

 Possible cremation cemetery apparently destroyed by ploughing.
-Aerial photographs show a number of ring ditches, possibly Bronze Age round barrows
+Aerial photographs show a number of ring ditches, possibly Bronze Age round barrows.
+Limited excavation of one was undertaken in 1969 to assess its condition.

 Map